How to Design and Develop Roku Application

 Home button 3x, Up arrow 2x, Right arrow, Left arrow, Right arrow, Left arrow, Right arrow

 These buttons must be pressed on your remote as many times it is mentioned within 10 seconds.
 Once you enable the development mode on the developer settings pages, you will be able to access the Application Installer page.

-- You can now run the application with the debug console option.
-Only applications with ZIP file format (.zip) is allowed.
+5. You can now run the application with the debug console option.
+Only applications with the ZIP file format (.zip) are allowed.

 Debugging the Roku application

 Debugging the developed Roku application is very crucial.
 This can be made possible with the help of the debug console.
 The console will be providing more information into the runtime development environment.
 One can know about the general logs and stack traces.

 If the BrightScript code for the application is written in the eclipse, you can easily access the debug console.
 The most famous Roku Plugin for Eclipse contains an easy-to-use built-in console that has access to the various ports.